-A general approach at dental practices that are considered to be efficient, is to deal with claims in batches.
+A general approach at dental practices that are considered efficient is to deal with claims in batches.
 They set aside one day in a week or a month for these tasks.
-The flipside of such an approach is that many claims and payments end up getting delayed, with missing or incomplete information that stacks up the pending paperwork.
+The flip side of such an approach is that many claims and payments get delayed, with missing or incomplete information that stacks up the pending paperwork.
 Outside the most obvious impact on cash flow, delayed submissions result in a wasted investment of time and efforts of your staff.

 Pulling together missing or revised information can set them up against claim deadlines and appeal processes that might not always yield results.
 The strain on time for your staff resources sets them up to unsuccessfully contest a commonly acknowledged ‘fact’ – delayed collections with outstanding balances over 90 days are unlikely to get settled.

 But let’s say that you are able to afford a qualified professional who handles nothing else but dental insurance billing and A/R collections.
 Even if this were the case, instances when your employee is on extended leave or quits their job leave you at a disadvantage with the added investment of hiring, onboarding, and training new staff.
 These short-term setbacks have long-term consequences.
 Meanwhile, your collection mechanism grinds to a halt and severely impacts the cash flow at your practice.